Geographical Indications

 Guide to tailor evaluations for the development and improvement of geographical indications

 Geographical indications represent a powerful way to foster sustainable food systems through territorial approaches and market linkages, especially for small-scale actors.
-In this perspective, and following the FAO publication methodologies of the origin-linked virtuous circle, local actors need to well define their geographical indication (GI) system and, more specifically, the product specifications as well as monitor and evaluate the impacts and readjust the system as necessary for the reproduction of local resources.
-These guidelines aim at providing a detailed and stepwise approach with specific tools to help practitioners in establishing their framework in relation with their objectives and local conditions, to help both the qualification though a prospective evaluation, and the reproduction of local resources though retrospective evaluation.
+In this perspective and following FAO methodologies of the origin-linked virtuous circle, local actors need to define their geographical indication system and, more specifically, the product specifications, as well as to monitor and evaluate the impacts and readjust the system as necessary for the reproduction of local resources.
+These guidelines aim at providing a stepwise approach to help practitioners in establishing a framework in relation with their objectives and local conditions.

-An overview of legal and institutional frameworks and opportunities, challenges and recommendations for geographical indication products in Armenia, Georgia, Kyrgyzstan, the Republic of Moldova and the Russian Federation
+An overview of legal and institutional frameworks and opportunities, challenges and recommendations for GI products in Armenia, Georgia, Kyrgyzstan, the Republic of Moldova and the Russian Federation

 Geographical indication (GI) schemes can play a special role in promoting sustainable rural development, improving farm income and opening new export potential.
 Natural factors such as soil, climate and plant varieties play a major role in producing a unique product.
 Usually, GIs comprise knowledge and skills passed on from generation to generation, helping to protect local heritage.
 This report is a synthesis of the five national reviews of the legal and institutional frameworks in Armenia, Georgia, Kyrgyzstan, the Republic of Moldova, and the Russian Federation.
 It has been developed on the expert level to raise awareness and to serve as guidance for further activities to be considered and developed at a technical level.